nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-04-18-migration-from-tf-service-to-tf-server-with-the-tfs-integration-platform/index.md

 ---
 title: Migration from TF Service to TF Server with the TFS Integration Platform
+description: "Learn how to seamlessly migrate from TF Service to TF Server using the TFS Integration Platform.
+Ensure compliance and protect your data effectively!"
 date: 2013-04-18
 creator: Martin Hinshelwood
 id: "9443"